Generic Name: plerixafor

 Dosing in Renal Impairment

-In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤ 50 mL/min), reduce the dose of Mozobil by one-third to 0.16 mg/kg as shown in Table 1.
-If CLCR is ≤ 50 mL/min the dose should not exceed 27 mg/day, as the mg/kg-based dosage results in increased plerixafor exposure with increasing body weight. [see Clinical Pharmacology (12.3)] Similar systemic exposure is predicted if the dose is reduced by one-third in patients with moderate and severe renal impairment compared with subjects with normal renal function. [see Clinical Pharmacology (12.3)]
+In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤50 mL/min), reduce the dose of Mozobil by one-third based on body weight category as shown in Table 1.
+If CLCR is ≤50 mL/min the dose should not exceed 27 mg/day, as the mg/kg-based dosage results in increased plerixafor exposure with increasing body weight [see Clinical Pharmacology (12.3)].
+Similar systemic exposure is predicted if the dose is reduced by one-third in patients with moderate and severe renal impairment compared with subjects with normal renal function [see Clinical Pharmacology (12.3)].

 |Estimated Creatinine Clearance

-The following (Cockroft-Gault) formula may be used to estimate CLCR:
+The following (Cockcroft-Gault) formula may be used to estimate CLCR: